Democratic Republic of the Congo Travel Advice

 In March of 2017 members of militia group Rahiya Mutomboki abducted a French national, a Tanzanian and three Congolese nationals at the Namoya gold mine.
 It is belived that the militants have demanded a ransom and a contract to construct roads and other basic infrastructure in the area.

 The French mining company Banro's four other gold and precious materials mines in Twangiza, Democratic Republic of the Congo, have been repeatedly targeted by armed militias in recent years, which remain active despite the official end to a regional conflict in 2003.
 It is advised not to take trips to these mines as a tourist unless deemed absolutely necessarily.

 In early 2015 there were political demonstrations in the Kinshasa region in response to an electoral reform bill being considered by parliament.
 These demonstrations turned violent overnight and without warning.
 Troops and armed police were deployed to the streets to maintain order.
 30 people were killed as a result of the violent demonstrations.
-Avoid large gatherings and monitor the local media when possible to avoid getting mixed up in any political demonstrations.
+The best travel advice for the the Democratic Republic of the Congo is to avoid large gatherings and monitor the local media when possible to avoid getting mixed up in any political demonstrations.

 Many small armed conflicts occur in the Democratic Republic of the Congo.
 Katanga Province has experienced wide spread fighting in recent years, the situation there remains tense.

 North Kivu has experienced a recent series of kidnappings.
 There are also ongoing military operations against armed groups in North Kivu and bystanders can easily get caught up in conflicts.
 You should not travel alone in this area, only drive as part of a convoy and avoid all travel at night.